Community Detection and Stochastic Block Models: An example on real data

-Despite the fact that the blog data set is particularly `well behaved' --- there are two dominant clusters (potentially more with moderate blogs) that are balanced and well separated --- the above approach can be applied to a broad collection of data sets to extract knowledge about the data from graphs of similarities.
-In some applications, the graph of similarity is obvious (such as in social networks with friendships), while in others, it is engineered from the data set based on metrics of similarity that need to be chosen properly.
-In any case, the goal is to apply such an approach to problems for which the ground truth is unknown, such as to understand biological functionality of protein complexes; to find genetically related sub-populations; to make accurate recommendations; medical diagnosis; image classification; segmentation; page sorting; and more.
+Despite the fact that the blog data set is particularly `well behaved'--there are two dominant clusters that are well balanced and well separated--the above approach can be applied to a broad collection of data sets to extract knowledge about the data from graphs of similarities or interactions.
+In some applications, the graph is obvious (such as in social networks with friendships), while in others, it is engineered from the data set based on metrics of similarity/interactions that need to be chosen properly (e.g, similarity of pixels in image segmentation).
+The goal is to apply such approaches to problems where the ground truth is unknown, such as to understand biological functionality of protein complexes; to find genetically related sub-populations; to make accurate recommendations; medical diagnosis; image classification; segmentation; page sorting; and more (see references in the introduction).

 In such cases where the ground truth is not available, a key question is to understand how reliable the algorithms' outputs may be.
-On this matter, the theory discussed in this note gives a new perspective as follows.
+We now discuss how the results presented in this monograph add to this question.
 Following the definitions from Sections \ref{weak} and \ref{exact}, the parameters estimated by fitting an SBM on this data set in the constant degree regime are

 and in the logarithmic degree regime